XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Arrays of Variables

 Importantly, it is necessary to be able to identify variables in arrays.
-We simply use the classical ``[]'' notation, with indexing starting at 0 (unless another value is given by \att{startIndex}).
-For example, assuming that 0 is the ``starting index'', $x[0]$ is the first variable of the array $x$, and $y[4][7]$ the last variable of the array $y$.
+We simply use the classical ``[]'' notation, with indexing starting at 0.
+For example, $x[0]$ is the first variable of the array $x$, and $y[4][7]$ the last variable of the array $y$. \end{xc}